timeplus-io/proton/examples/cdc/README.md

 ## Run SQL

-You can use `docker exec -it <name> proton-client -m -n` to run the SQL client in Proton container.
-Or use the Docker Desktop UI to choose the container, choose "Exec" tab and type `proton-client` to start the SQL client.
+You can use `docker exec -it <name> proton-client -h 127.0.0.1 -m -n` to run the SQL client in Proton container.
+Or use the Docker Desktop UI to choose the container, choose "Exec" tab and type `proton-client -h 127.0.0.1` to start the SQL client.

 Copy all content in cdc.sql and paste in the Proton Client.